Savino History, Family Crest & Coats of Arms

 Savino Settlers in United States in the 19th Century

-- Carmenussio Savino, who came to New York sometime between 1884 and 1905
+- Carmenussio Savino, who settled in New York sometime between 1884 and 1905

 Savino Settlers in United States in the 20th Century

-- Angelo Savino, aged 33, who emigrated to the United States from Motta Montecoidtno, Italy, in 1906
+- Angelo Savino, aged 33, who immigrated to the United States from Motta Montecoidtno, Italy, in 1906

 - Angela Savino, aged 7, who landed in America from Grumo Appulla, Italy, in 1909